MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 **Applies to:  Microsoft R Server 9.x**

 You can assess the health of your web and compute node environment using the diagnostic tests in the Administration Utility.

-Armed with this information, you can identify unresponsive components, execution problems, and access the log files.
+Armed with this information, you can identify unresponsive components, execution problems, and access [the log files](#logs).

 The set of diagnostic tests include:
 + A general health check of the configuration
 + A trace of an execution (R code, Python code, or a web service)

+Additional [troubleshooting topics](#trouble) are also covered.

 <a name="test"></a>